SETS-Interviews/aditya-03042020/README.md

 # aditya-03042020

 Instructions steps to launch the application:
+pre-requisite: Make sure you have jdk installed and set in your path

 1) git clone this repository and cd into the directory

 2) use the existing CSV files are paste new CSV files in the project root directory